KhangNguyen22/Self-driving-Robot-ELEC1601/README.md

-# ELEC1601-Arduino-project
-Self-driving bluetooth enabled Arduino boebot
+# Self-driving bluetooth enabled Arduino Robot

+## What:

+## Why:

+## Where:

+## When:

+Under the guidance of a black line and preprogrammed directions, the